josemavarez11/User-Navigation-Tracker/readme.md

 For the typescript version:

- 4. Import the tracker file into the file containing your main application.
+**4. Import the tracker file into the file containing your main application.**
     For example, the implementation of the tracker in a React project created with create-react-app would be as follows:

     In the index.js file import the tracker.js file: